 We got our hands on the new Mahindra Centuro just before it was launched, because Mahindra 2 Wheelers was excited to show us their latest offering.
-So we didn't waste any time in bringing you the Mahindra Centuro Bike Review.
 The first thing we noticed about the new Mahindra Centuro is that it has got a completely new look.
 It has borrowed a similar design approach from the Mojo motorcycle – yet to be launched – which includes two gold bars that wrap around the front section of the frame just underneath the fuel tank.
 It is a unique concept and will definitely make the bike stand out from other 110cc models.
-The next feature we noticed is that the Mahindra Centuro now sports a fully digital instrument cluster and it comes with more features including a programmed service indicator and distance to empty fuel calculator, the first for any 110cc bike in India.
+The next feature we noticed is that the Centuro now sports a fully digital instrument cluster and it comes with more features including a programmed service indicator and distance to empty fuel calculator, the first for any 110cc bike in India.

-When we were handed the keys to the Mahindra Centuro for our Mahindra Centuro Bike Review we were quite surprised because the key for the Mahindra Centuro is a remote flip key, which uses a Remote-96-bit encrypted system.
+We were quite surprised because the key for the Centuro is a remote flip key, which uses a Remote-96-bit encrypted system.
 This feature is not found on any other bike from any segment.
 It is very similar to a car key and it can be used to locate the bike, thanks to the Find-me headlamps and the Guide lamps.
 It also acts as an Engine Immobiliser and a central locking anti-theft system.
 Interestingly enough the key also has a torch facility so you can use it at night if you need to find something.
 Other features on the Mahindra Centuro include LED tail and pilot lamps to assure the best visibility.
-These features surely place the Mahindra Centuro far above other 110cc bikes, but how does it feel on the road?

 The Mahindra Centuro also has a good ground clearance at 173mm and the rider sits at 800mm, which is nice and high.
-Mahindra has done a brilliant job in refreshing the Mahindra Centuro.
 The bike balance was also very good and it is easily maneuverable around corners and sharp turns.
 We didn’t get to ride the bike in traffic, but since it is light, comfortable, and easy to handle, we can only imagine that this will be a fantastic commuter bike.